What is nbn broadband?

 what nbn broadband plan you need at your home will ultimately depend on your usage - how often internet you use the internet and what you use it for will need to be determined in order to select the best plan.

-nbn plans with a typical evening speed of 83Mbps are fast and combined with unlimited downloads make it a great option for heavy users, but you may not need this particular option.
-If you’re only using the internet to browse the web, check your emails and catch up on social media, for example, then a typical evening speed of 10Mbps may be more than enough for you.
+nbn plans with a typical busy period download speed (7pm-11pm) of 202Mbps are fast and combined with unlimited downloads make it a great option for heavy users, but you may not need this particular option (and it’s not available for everyone).
+If you’re only using the internet to browse the web, check your emails and catch up on social media, for example, then a typical evening speed of 25Mbps may be more than enough for you.

 We have a range of nbn broadband plans to suit all types of users - best of all, we offer great rates between mates, no lock in contracts and unlimited data on all of our nbn plans.
 There’s also the chance to bundle in a home phone service, or even SIM only mobile plans if you don’t need a home phone anymore.
-Best of all, all of our plans include a $0 setup fee if you have a compatible nbn ready modem.
+Alll of our plans include a $0 setup fee if you have a compatible nbn ready modem.
 No modem?
 No worries mate.
-We can bundle in a pre-configured nbn ready modem for just $149.
+We can bundle in a pre-configured nbn ready modem for just $165.

 Give us a call today and one of our friendly, Australian based support staff can walk you through all of nbn internet plans and select the best option based on your specific needs and requirements.

-when you can connect to nbn will depend on the stage the national broadband network rollout is up to in your area.
-You can check this by entering your address our nbn address checker - we’ll let you know if your property is nbn ready and what type of nbn you’ll have available at your place.
+The nbn rollout is complete, so nbn should be available in your area.
+If you aren’t already connected to the nbn, we should be able to help you get connected.
+You can check this by entering your address our nbn address checker - we’ll let you know if your property has nbn available and what type of nbn you’ll have available at your place.

 It’s important to understand that there are many different types of nbn broadband connections being implemented by the Australian Government.
 You could have nbn fibre like Fibre to the Premises (FTTP) or an nbn copper connection like Fibre to the Node (FTTN), Fibre to the Building (FTTB) or Fibre to the Curb (FTTC).
 There are also other types of nbn technologies being rolled out, like Hybrid Fibre Coaxial (HFC) in metro areas and Fixed Wireless in rural and regional areas.
 Some of these nbn technologies can limit the typical evening speed that you can enjoy on your nbn plans, so it is always good to understand all the lingo and help set your expectations regarding the nbn broadband experience you’ll get at your place.

-If you have any questions about anything to do with nbn technologies, the national broadband network rollout or availability, or you need even more information, don’t hesitate to drop us a line and get in touch via one of the methods below:
+If you have any questions about anything to do with nbn technologies, the national broadband network rollout or availability, or you need even more information, don’t hesitate to drop us a line and get in touch!